CodeMonkey80s/ApexLegendsScoreboardsParser/README.md

 - Jump into the `src/Command/*` and adjust them for Your needs!
 - This tool only processes data for one (Your) username!
 - Do not make screenshots with an overlay displayed like MSI Afterburner as this may affect the OCR!
+- The Google OCR is not perfect.
+Sometimes it will put wrong Kills/Assists/Knocks in the `data.json`, so before You run second command make sure that the data is correct.
+Example of invalid OCR reading "371/4" should be "3/1/4.
+You have to manually fix that unfortunately.

 # Licence